 A life lease is a rental arrangement where the tenant makes a cash contribution called an entrance fee at the start of their tenancy.
 When the tenancy ends, the full entrance fee is returned to the tenant (or their estate in the event of death).

-The entrance fee is held in trust by a third party trust company.
-The developer is not able to use or access that money, however they can borrow against it to complete the project with less equity than would be required under a traditional multi-family residential construction project.
-The developer must also contribute a certain amount of entrance fees to be held in trust as a float in the event of multiple move outs.
+The entrance fee is held in trust by a third-party trust company.
+The developer is not able to use or access that money, however, they can borrow against it to complete the project with less equity than would be required under a traditional multi-family residential construction project.
+The developer must also contribute a certain amount of entrance fees to be held in trust in the event of multiple move-outs.

 The benefits of a life lease include:

 - Tenants find they are part of a community of like-minded people with common interests and of similar age and values.

 - The rent is reasonable and their entry fee is safe from fluctuations in the real estate or investment markets.